joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_definition_congruity_and_cause_of_excommunication/prologue.md

 (2) Whether the Church should excommunicate anyone?
 (3) Whether anyone should be excommunicated for inflicting temporal harm?
 (4) Whether an excommunication unjustly pronounced has any effect?

-* Whether Excommunication Is Suitably Defined As Separation From The Communion Of The Church, Etc?
-* Whether The Church Should Excommunicate Anyone?
-* Whether Anyone Should Be Excommunicated For Inflicting Temporal Harm?
-* Whether An Excommunication Unjustly Pronounced Has Any Effect?